Tuesday August 09, 2022

 Trow on Elvis '56

 Re-reading George W.S.
 Trow.
 Always worthwhile.
-In the beginning of “Pilgrim's Progress/Media Studies,” he's ragging on a $3.1 millon study on violence that doesn't take proper context into account.
-It also ignores what Trow calls “sequence” and what I tend to call “chronology.”
-He gives a great example of why it matters:
+In the beginning of “Pilgrim's Progress/Media Studies,” he's ragging on a multimillion-dollar study on violence that ignores what Trow calls “sequence” and what I tend to call “chronology.”
+He gives a great example of why sequence and chronology matter:

 I‘ve been sick for the past few weeks, and today was sunny, so I walked over to Seattle University and read this in the sun by the fountain where dogs play.
 Made me want to watch “Elvis ’56” again.
 Also made me think that Elvis' much-praised comeback special in ‘68 was just a ’68 version of Stage Show with Tommy and Jimmy Dorsey.
 It was the show for '50s kids who were confused by civil rights, anti-war protesters and hippies.